theforeman/hammer-cli/doc/installation.md

 ### Format

-Hammer uses yaml formatting for its configuration.
+Hammer uses YAML formatting for its configuration.
 The configuration templates are contained in the hammer_cli gem

  ```bash
 gem contents hammer_cli|grep template.yml